nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 4.0.4\
+  Improved usage of the logging library. \
+  Included RunTask number in the log messages.\ Included milliseconds in the time elapsed calculation.

 * Version 4.0.3\
-  Fixing issue in elapsed time calculation.
+  Fixing issue in elapsed time calculation.\
   Fixing issue with the import of LTSpiceLogReader from LTSteps.py

 * Version 4.0.2\